Tom-Bom-badil/helios/README.md

     cycle = 60            # update interval in seconds; ex-default: 300
 </pre>

-Add the following lines to smarthome/etc/logic.conf:
+Add the following lines to smarthome/etc/logic.yaml:

 <pre>
-[fanspeed_uzsu_logic]
+fanspeed_uzsu_logic:
     filename = helios_logics.py
-    watch_item = ventilation.fanspeed.fanspeed_uzsu
+    watch_item: ventilation.fanspeed.fanspeed_uzsu

-[booster_logic]
+booster_logic:
     filename = helios_logics.py
     watch_item = ventilation.booster_mode.logics.switch
 </pre>

-At next you should update the settings in the first section of smarthome/items/helios.conf in order to get correct values.
+At next you should update the settings in the first section of smarthome/items/helios.conf in order to get correct values for your house and specific controlled air unit.

-Restart, plugin should be running by now (check items in backend plugin).
+Restart smarthomeNG, the plugin should be running by now (check items in backend plugin).

 Troubleshooting options on github (see above).